Alberto enjoys writing about their hobbies, which include video games and movies.

 This beginner's guide aims to make the game experience more enjoyable for new players with some basic tips and tricks.

 But before we get into the main subject of this guide, I'd like to answer an important question you may be wondering about.

 Is Heroes & Generals Pay to Win?

-Also, trust me, it is completly possible to have a blast in this game while not spending money.
-I haven't spent a single cent and after my first 3 months playing (casually not hardcore) I already had 4 soldiers in US faction, 2 moded weapons to the max, almost every tank, some planes and vehicles, all for free, enough gear to compete with any pay player.
+Also, trust me, it is completely possible to have a blast in this game while not spending money.
+I haven't spent a single cent and after my first 3 months playing (casually not hardcore) I already had 4 soldiers in the US faction, 2 moded weapons to the max, almost every tank, some planes and vehicles, all for free—enough gear to compete with any pay player.

 1. Make a Class Choice

-Ranking up your Infantry Soldier unlocks career posibilities for him, this means you will be able to change his class.
-I don't recomend you to do this, specially with your first soldier, and the reason is, It doesn't matter how class you chose to focus on.
-Infantry is probably the most important class to win battles, as it's the most versitile class and the best for capturing points, hence, you will need to have at least one infantry men with decent equipment.
+Ranking up your Infantry Soldier unlocks career possibilities for him, this means you will be able to change his class.
+I don't recommend you do this, especially with your first soldier, and the reason is, It doesn't matter how class you chose to focus on.
+Infantry is probably the most important class to win battles, as it's the most versatile class and the best for capturing points, hence, you will need to have at least one infantrymen with decent equipment.